DRAFT, NOT READY FOR PUBLICATION: Protocol Buffers should have asymmetric types

 Assume an environment where we do not control deployment ordering, such for a given release, producers or consumers may be deployed before each other.

-If an engineer needs to narrow a message, such as trying to add a required field they create an incompatibility risk.
-A message sent by an old producer breaks a new consumer:
+If an engineer needs to narrow a message, such as trying to add a required, field they create an incompatibility risk.
+A message sent by an old producer can break a new consumer:

 message SearchRequest {